COSC-499-W2023/year-long-project-team-13/README.md

 ### Selenium Testing

-1. Start the Django server.
+1. Run the Project on your Local Server.
 2. Navigate to the `Selenium_Tests` folder in your command line.
 3. Run all Selenium tests: